Free Walking Tour Berlin

 The Fall of the Berlin Wall

-The Berlin Wall stood for almost three decades, until November 9, 1989, when a historic moment of unity unfolded.
-Mass protests and political changes in Eastern Europe had weakened the regime’s grip on power, paving the way for an extraordinary event: the opening of the Berlin Wall.
+The Berlin Wall was for nearly twenty eight years when on 9th November 1989 a glorious feeling of reunification happened.
+Mass protests and political changes in Eastern Europe had weakened the regime’s grip on power, paving the way for an extraordinary event: the fall of the Berlin Wall.

 Final Thoughts